Services

 Hands-on quantum coding and experimentation for technical and business teams

-Quant, risk, data science, innovation, and technology teams that want to learn quantum coding, write simple Qiskit circuits, and understand how quantum algorithms can be inspected and tuned.
+Quant, risk, data science, innovation, and technology teams that want to learn quantum coding, write simple quantum circuits, and understand how quantum algorithms can be inspected and tuned.

 Typical focus